-We used cash for financing activities of \$2.5 million during the six months ended June 30, 2014 primarily for interest payments on the subordinated note.
-In connection with the closing of the IPO, the Partnership agreed to distribute to Diamondback all cash and cash equivalents and the royalty income receivable on hand in the aggregate amount of approximately \$11.3 million and the net proceeds from the IPO.
-As of June 30, 2014, the Partnership had distributed \$137.5 million to Diamondback.
+Net cash provided by financing activities of \$79.9 million during the nine months ended September 30, 2014 primarily relates to our equity offerings.
+From the sale of common units in our IPO and the September 19, 2014 equity offering, we received net proceeds of approximately \$232.8 million, net of offering expenses and underwriting discounts and commissions.
+In connection with the closing of the IPO, the Partnership agreed to distribute to Diamondback the net proceeds from the IPO and all cash and cash equivalents and the royalty income receivable on hand in the aggregate amount of approximately \$11.6 million.
+As of September 30, 2014, the Partnership had distributed \$148.8 million to Diamondback.
+We used a portion of the net proceeds from our September 19, 2014 equity offering to repay borrowings under our credit agreement of \$78.0 million.
 We did not use any cash for financing activities during the period from inception (September 18, 2013) to December 31, 2013.